 This study has certain limitations, including the small sample size of experimental rabbits and a somewhat un ideal discussion section (mostly presented as a review) due to the scarcity of published literature on the chemical composition of honeybee bodies

-Conclusions The water extract of the whole body of Apis mellifera drones and workers is found to be abundant in various compounds, including sugar derivatives, phenolic acids, alkaloids, quinones, amino acid derivatives, and short peptides.
-When administered, this extract notably altered the glucose tolerance test (GTT) curve from a convex shape to a concave shape, indicating its potential anti-hyperglycemic properties.
+Conclusions The water extract of the whole body of A. mellifera drones and workers is found to be abundant in various compounds, including sugar derivatives, phenolic acids, alkaloids, quinones, amino acid derivatives, and short peptides.
+When administered, this extract notably altered the GTT curve from a convex shape to a concave shape, indicating its potential anti-hyperglycemic properties.
 The observed anti-hyperglycemic effect is likely attributed to the presence of dipeptides, phenolic acids and alkaloids within the water extract.

 Data availability statement

 [Figure Share].
-[Glucose Tolerance Test (GTT) Curves of Water and Ethanol Extracts of Whole Body Apis mellifera jemenitica]. [https://doi.org/10.6084/m9.figshare.29339888] (Mohammed et al., 2025).
+[GTT Curves of Water and Ethanol Extracts of Whole Body A. m. jemenitica]. [https://doi.org/10.6084/m9.figshare.29339888] (Mohammed et al., 2025).

 This project contains the following underlying data: